altrangaj/Chat-Brainstorm/README.md

 ![Image of note view](https://github.com/altrangaj/Chat-Brainstorm/blob/master/images/UI.png)

 * yellow border (type hover) restricts working area for the notes.
 The working area is draggable because it covers bigger area than browser window has.
-On that area you can add note with the right mouse button
+On that area you can add note with the right mouse button (does not work with Apple mouse)
 * right upper corner has the chat window with the channel selection list and button for creating new channel
 * ![Image of UI](https://github.com/altrangaj/Chat-Brainstorm/blob/master/images/note.jpg)
   * over the area marked with red, the right mouse button opens a menu for editing the note.
 Text content update occurs for other users and the database when focus get out from the text area.